This post covers the best things to do in New York City today, tonight, tomorrow, or anytime, written by a local tour guide.

 ENJOY A NEW YORK MEAL

-There are plenty of great places to eat in New York City and you don't have to spend a lot of money on some of the world's tastiest foods.
+There are plenty of great places to eat in New York City and you don't have to spend a lot of money to do so.

-Below are our suggestions of where to find the best versions of iconic New York foods, as well as restaurants that will suit your mood, budget, and location.
+Below are our suggestions of where to find the best versions of famous New York foods, as well as restaurants that will suit your mood, budget, and location.

 New York Bagel